sneekz85cat/notes/README.md

 Second, use time management techniques to plan out your day or week.
 Create a schedule for yourself, dividing your available time into blocks for specific tasks.
 Allocate time for breaks and downtime, as well, to keep yourself from getting overwhelmed.
 Following a structured schedule can help to reduce stress and improve your overall work-life balance.
  - 来自NLP的机器回答

+# 2023-11-30
+- "Every line of code you write is a liability.
+It has to be maintained, and it can break in the future.
+So, always strive to write less code.
+The fewer lines of code you have, the fewer opportunities there are for bugs to creep in, and the easier your code will be to maintain over time."